 Condition 1: There must be an increase in an employer’s local workforce; AND

 Condition 2: There must be an increase in their local employees earning gross wages of at least $1,400 per month.

 The increase is as compared to August 2020 (i.e. the baseline headcount).

-To receive the JGI for the full 12 months from the month of hire for each new local hire, the employer must have qualified for the JGI during the eligibility period, (i.e. September 2020 to February 2021) and continually meet the eligibility criteria for the entire payout period (i.e. September 2020 to January 2022).
+To receive the JGI for the full 12 months or 18 months from the month of hire for each new local hire, the employer must have qualified for the JGI during the eligibility period, (i.e. September 2020 to February 2021) and continually meet the eligibility criteria for the entire payout period (i.e. September 2020 to January 2022).

 In other words, even if you meet the eligibility criteria for the JGI payout as of February 2021 (i.e. you increase your local headcount from Aug 2020 to Feb 2021), but start reducing your local headcount thereafter, your JGI will be reduced.

 The payout schedule for the JGI is as follows.

 Note that Phase 1 refers to hires made between September 2020 to February 2021, and Phase 2 refers to hires made between March 2021 and September 2021.

 Jobs Growth Incentive (JGI) Adjustments